amanver16/angular-projects/README.md

-# angular-projects
+# Angular Projects
-A repository for angular based projects.
+This repository contains Angular 7 or later projects made for learning purpose.